abinit/abinit/doc/tutorial/lwf_model.md

 This lesson aims at showing how to build a LWF model and run a spin dynamics calculation.

 **Before beginning, we recommend the reading of the theory on Lattice Wannier functions in the literature [[cite:rabe1995]].
-The construction of LWF from the phonon band structure is covered in another [[tutorial|lattice_wannier]].
+The construction of LWF from the phonon band structure is covered in another [tutorial](/tutorial/lattice_wannier).

 With this lesson, you will learn to:

   * Run the dynamics of LWF.

+[TUTORIAL_README]

 *Before beginning, you might consider to work in a subdirectory for this tutorial.
 Why not Work_lwfdyn?*

-[TUTORIAL_README]

-This tutorial is under construction.
+With the LWF model built and saved into a